zhaojh329/rtty/README.md

 [vue]: https://github.com/vuejs/vue
 [iview]: https://github.com/iview/iview

 A reverse proxy WebTTY.
-It is composed of the client and the server.
 It is composed of the client and the [server](https://github.com/zhaojh329/rttys).
 The server is written in go language and uses the [vue]+[iview].
 You can access any of your terminals through a web browser based on the device ID you set.